Maps and Entities and JPA, OH MY!

 JAXB – A Newcomer’s Perspective, Part 2

-Mark Adelsberger Development Technologies, Java Leave a Comment
+Mark Adelsberger Articles, Development Technologies & Tools, Java Leave a Comment

-Attention: The following article was published over 9 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.In Part 1 of this series, I discussed the basics of loading data from an XML file into a database using JAXB and JPA.
-(If JSON is called for instead of XML, …
+Attention: This article was published over 11 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.In Part 1 of this series, I discussed the basics of loading data from an XML file into a database using JAXB and JPA. …

 The Data Access Layer, Part 2 – Using the Criteria API

-Attention: The following article was published over 11 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.In Part One of this series, I reviewed the basic design goals of a Data Access Layer (DAL), those being: Contain all of the information about the persistence mechanism; and Contain none …
+Attention: This article was published over 13 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.In Part One of this series, I reviewed the basic design goals of a Data Access Layer (DAL), those being: Contain all of the …

 The Data Access Layer, Part 1 – The Basics (And When Things Aren’t So Basic)

-Attention: The following article was published over 11 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Today, I’d like to talk about the data access layer (DAL).
-I’ll start with a brief review: the motivation behind the DAL, the design principles that define a theoretically “good” DAL, and …
+Attention: This article was published over 13 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Today, I’d like to talk about the data access layer (DAL).
+I’ll start with a brief review: the motivation behind the DAL, the design …